kartik567/Face-Emotion-Recognition/README.md

 ## Conclusion
 Finally we build the webapp and deployed which has training accuracy of 66% and test accuracy of 56% .

-If you see the how webapp works, then visit this link:-

 ## Some real life experience form project
 Understand the deep concept of project